 Little Italy on the rivers, spectacular views of downtown, affordable single-family homes plus upscale, modern apartments.

-While City Council action on this program has been delayed until FY2021, Local Option revenue will be used to move this program forward.
+While City Council action on this program has been delayed until FY2022, Local Option revenue will be used to move this program forward.
 Once approved by City Council, this program will look at the exterior of all owner-occupied and commercial buildings throughout the city for exterior maintenance problems and work with property owners to address them.

-The City plans to work with community businesses, faith-based organizations and other groups to establish needs-based support for those financially or otherwise unable to maintain the exterior of their property.
+The City plans to work with community businesses, faith-based organizations, and other groups to establish needs-based support for those financially or otherwise unable to maintain the exterior of their property.

 Local Option revenue helped remove a barrier for those that depend on services the Des Moines Public Library provides.
-Operating hours at all six DMPL branches were expanded, including service every day at Central Library and Franklin Avenune Library.
+Operating hours at all six DMPL branches were expanded, including service every day at Central Library and Franklin Avenue Library.